Hamna-Ahmad/Dashboard/README.md

 - Fetches and displays the weather information based on the user's current location.
 - Fetches a random nature background image and sets it as the app's background.
 - Fetches and displays cryptocurrency data for Dogecoin.
+- Allows users to create and save personal notes.
 - Customizable new tab page with a Chrome extension.

 ## Prerequisites